 Asset management plans for the Water Supply and Sewerage asset classes will be completed as part of the 4 yearly requirements to complete an Integrated Water Cycle Management Plan and are financed and managed in accordance with the Water Management Act 2000.
 The funding for these services is provided through a combination of access and user charges in accordance with the Best Practice Pricing Guidelines.
 The information pertaining to the asset management of these assets is therefore not duplicated within this Asset Management Strategy.
 Within Council, asset management is the responsibility of the Asset Owner.
 The Asset Owner is the Business Unit Manager responsible for the Asset Class.
 Asset Owners are:

-- Manager Engineering Services - o Land Under Roads
+- Manager Engineering Services

+- Land Under Roads

 - Roads and Bridges

-- o Storm Water
+- o Storm Water Drainage

 - Manager Facilities and Waste Services

-- Operational Land
+- o Operational Land

-- Community Land
+- o Community Land

-- Facilities and Buildings
+- o Facilities and Buildings and Other Structures

 - o Waste

-- o Cemeteries
+- \circ Cemeteries

-- o Vehicle Fleet
+- Vehicle Fleet

-- Manager Parks and Recreation
+- Recreational Assets

 - Parks and Recreation

-- Swimming Pools and Caravan Park
+- o Swimming Pools and Caravan Park

 - Manager Water and Wastewater

-- o Water Supply
+- Water Supply

-- o Sewerage
+- Waste Water (Sewerage)